Berkeley Solar

 The $/W price is all-in: it includes equipment, installation labor, permitting fees, and interconnection costs.
 For a typical Berkeley home with a 6–8 kW system, that means:

-Typical System Costs (2026)
+Typical Berkeley System Costs by Size (2026)

 What Drives Solar Cost in Berkeley